ZGIS/semantique/README.md

 ## Acknowledgements

-This is developed with support by the Austrian Research Promotion Agency (FFG) under the Austrian Space Application Programme (ASAP) within the project [Sen2Cube.at](http://sen2cube.at) (project no.: 866016).
+This is developed with support by the Austrian Research Promotion Agency (FFG) under the Austrian Space Application Programme (ASAP) within the projects [Sen2Cube.at](https://projekte.ffg.at/projekt/2975644) and [SemantiX](https://projekte.ffg.at/projekt/3769928).

 ## Legal info

 Copyright 2021 Department of Geoinformatics – Z_GIS

 Licensed under the Apache License, Version 2.0 (the "License").
-You may not use any file in the source code of the package except in compliance with the License.
+You may not use any file in the source code of this package except in compliance with the License.
 You may obtain a copy of the License at:

 [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)